 Exercising all-or-nothing thinking means believing that things can be completely right or totally wrong, that people are either friends or foes, that the days are perfect or a nightmare, that all that is not a success is a failure, and that all that is not virtuous is vicious.
 It is now or never.
 We are beautiful or ugly, that you love or you hate, and so on.

 In short: black-and-white thinking tends to define a situation by making clear, rigid and permanent distinctions.
 It reduces the multiform, complex and sometimes indecipherable chaos to “this” or “that”.
 It tends to define the reality of people and events with only two opposing categories: good or bad.

 Black-And-White Thinking Is a Cognitive Distortion

-The black-and-white thinking is very reassuring, especially if the thinker automatically puts him/herself on the side of reason, intelligence, justice, beauty and truth.
+All-or-nothing thinking is very reassuring, especially if the thinker automatically puts him/herself on the side of reason, intelligence, justice, beauty and truth.

 Just open the newspaper, listen to a piece of news and make a list of how many examples of dichotomous thought you found.
 You will be surprised to see how many individuals think in black and white.